 - Colorful- This green salad is topped with bright seasonal berries.
 For me, the best part about salads is how colorful you can make them.

-Red Onion - You can replace this with any sweet onion, but the color of the red onion will look lovely.
-Or try swapping it out for these easy pickled onions.
+- Red Onion - You can replace this with any sweet onion, but the color of the red onion will look lovely.
+Or try swapping it out for pickled onions.

-Fresh Basil - You can also chop up some basil and add it directly to the salad.
-If you don't have basil on hand make a regular balsamic dressing or try my low-sugar poppy seed dressing.
+- Fresh Basil - You can also chop up some basil and add it directly to the salad.
+If you don't have basil on hand make a regular balsamic dressing, Greek yogurt poppy seed dressing, or try my low-sugar poppy seed dressing.

 See the recipe card for exact quantities.